- Dysport is an injectable anti-wrinkle product.

 Given the effects and results of Dysport and Botox are very similar, the skill, experience, and professional preferences of a practitioner are far more important than the product used.

-If you want to find out which of the two will best suit your needs, use our doctor search tool to find an experienced board-certified plastic surgeon or dermatologist in your area.
+If you want to find out which of the two will best suit your needs, talk with our board certified and experienced plastic surgeons.